-The map below shows the voting status for American women in 1914.
+The map above shows the voting status for American women in 1914.
 Sadly, after of years of fighting for voting rights most American women had only partial suffrage or no suffrage at all.

 The exhibit Shall Not Be Denied opened June 4, 2019 at the Library of Congress.
 It explores the struggles that American women experienced for more than 70 years while trying to earn the right to vote.
 I became interested in maps related to the suffrage movement after visiting the exhibit several times to look at the manuscripts, photographs, cartoons and other materials on display.
 In this post I have briefly described important events that occurred from 1848 to 1920 and provided images of relevant maps.